 Palazzo Pompei, Renaissance palace in Verona, Italy.

-Renaissance architect Michele Sanmicheli designed this palace between 1530 and 1550 for the wealthy Lavezola family.
-The Pompei family purchased the structure in 1579 and gave it the name by which it is known today.
+Michele Sanmicheli, one of the leading Renaissance architects of his time, designed the palace between 1530 and 1550 for the Lavezola family.
+The Pompei family acquired it in 1579 and the building has carried their name ever since.

 The palace once served as a private residence for wealthy families before transforming into a space for public learning and discovery.
 The transition from domestic life to scientific institution shapes how visitors move through and experience the rooms today.